-We begin with a formal definition of the process $ X_t $ in \Cref{sect:growth-process}, followed by statements of the results in \Cref{sect:results}.
-After introducing preliminary results for the time-reversed generator of $ X_t $ in \Cref{sect:diff-oper}, we prove our results in \Cref{sect:proofs}.
+{\bf Plan of the Article} We begin with a formal definition of the process $ X_t $ in Section \ref{sect:growth-process}, followed by statements of the results in Section \ref{sect:results}.
+After introducing preliminary results for the time-reversed generator of $ X_t $ in Section \ref{sect:diff-oper}, we prove our results in Section \ref{sect:proofs}.